Lefteris-Souflas/Entity-Resolution/README.md

 # Entity Resolution

+Assignment 2 for the Advanced Data Engineering Course of AUEB's MSc in Business Analytics

 ## Introduction
 This assignment tackles various challenges in Entity Resolution using the provided `ER-Data.csv` file.
 Tasks A to D collectively aim to enhance data quality and accuracy through schema-agnostic methods, pairwise comparisons, Meta-Blocking graph construction, and similarity computation.